 3. Scalability and expansion made easy

 Telephony services with Sip Trunking are highly adjustable.
 Lines can be added or removed with no physical restructuring within the limits of the available bandwidth.
-In times of high-demand channels or other add-ons, communication services can be easily scaled on.
+Communication services can be easily scaled on in times of high-demand channels or other add-ons.
 And when needed can be removed with no extra charges.

 4. Unified communications

 SIP Trunking allows businesses to manage all the company’s communication channels from one place.
-This is possible as with SIP Trunk technology we eliminate the need for two separate voice and data connections.
-Therefore, voice, data, instant messaging and other communication applications are part of one Unified Communications system and are handled on a single platform.
+This is possible as we eliminate the need for two separate voice and data connections with SIP Trunk technology.
+Therefore, voice, data, instant messaging, and other communication applications are part of one Unified Communications system and are handled on a single platform.

 5. Mobility and increased productivity